Reza Ahmad Counsellor & Psychotherapist Online and in Bristol (UK)

 Meditation

-"True Meditation: Discover the Freedom of Pure Awareness" - Adyashanti: although this is not explicitly parts oriented it is one of the best meditation guides I have come across
+"True Meditation: Discover the Freedom of Pure Awareness" - Adyashanti: although this is not explicitly parts oriented it is one of the best meditation guides I have come across and it can greatly support your therapeutic process.

 Research